 - Where will you process the orders?
 Incoming leads can be either proceses in platform internal call-center interface or transfered to third-party CRM and affilate networks.

 - How many clicks and leads do you plan to have in your network?
 The platform has no restrictions on the number of incoming clicks and leads, but traffic volumes will be useful for estimating the required server capacities.
 For serious loads, it is possible to build distributed systems.

 - Do you need our platform?
 Strangely enough, AlterCPA is not suitable for solving all tasks in the sphere of affilate networks.
-Before buying, be sure to check out the system description, look at the demo version.
+Check out the use cases, check out the FAQ, and watch the demo.
 If you have any questions or doubts, contact us - we will help.

 Step 2.
 Prepare hardware and domains

 AlterCPA CPA Platform is not cloud solution, it is self-hosted server product.
 This means you need to have a server and domains.
-Depending on your tasks, the servers may require several.
+Depending on your tasks, the servers and domains may require several.

 What you really need

 Without these purchases, the CPA platform can not be deployed at all.